gaborvecsei/gaborvecsei.github.io/_posts/2021-06-10-Mad-Money-Backtesting.md

 Either you drop it, or use the next "closest" date.

 Dropping would mean, that we won't buy/sell on the date at all, while using the closest date could result in lower accuracy in returns, as that is also an approximation.
-Btw. if in the real-life scenario we would not stirictly follow the buy patterns, and would buy max 1 business day later, than that would match with this approximation.
+Btw. if in the real-life scenario we would not strictly follow the buy patterns, and would buy max 1 business day later, than that would match with this approximation.

+### Data Quality

+I don't have any measure for this, but as I saw free sources of stock data have their problems and not accurate.
+When measuring short term effects, $0.5 can make a difference or an even smaller amount.

+(But take this point with a grain of salt, as I only used free data sources.)

 ## Trading Strategies

 Multiple trading strategies are implemented to test the Cramer effect and his "portfolio":
 - A) *BuyAndHold* (and repeat)
   - The stocks are bought at the first mention on the show, then held for $N$ days.
 On the $N$th day the positions are closed.
-If there were other mentions after we sold, we repeat this process
+If there were other mentions after we sold, we repeat this process.
+(If at the end of the simulation we still have open positions, those are closed automatically)
 - B) *AfterShowBuyNextDayCloseSell*
   - We buy the mentioned stocks at the end of the show and then sell on the next day at market Close
 - C) *AfterShowBuyNextDayOpenSell*